optimatorlab/turtlebotrace/README.md

 We also need the `one_robot.launch` file, but **do not edit it**.
 This launcher will be the same for all races.

-See Brayton's tutorial (LINK) for detailed insructions.
+See Brayton's tutorial (NEED TO INSERT LINK) for detailed instructions.

 ---
+# Running the Code
+For testing purposes, it is recommended that you start with the "standalone" version.
+This will require you to run gazebo on your machine.

+For the in-class contest, we will run in "networked" mode.

-# Standalone Version (Not Networked)
+## Standalone Version (not networked)
 1. Open Gazebo and place the turtlebots on the track:
 	```
 	cd ~/catkin_ws/src/turtlebotrace/scripts